talkshrey/imobilothon/README.md

 ## Technologies Used

 CarConnect is a versatile application that supports multiple devices and utilizes a diverse range of technology stacks.
-- React
+- React (Website to demonstrate car screen)
 - Django
 - React Native
-- MongoDB
+- SQLite
 - Figma

 The choice of these technologies is based on factors such as their scalability, cross-platform compatibility, community support, availability of libraries and frameworks, and familiarity of the development team.

+*Note: React is used to for demonstration purposes.
+There will be a separate firmware created for car screen (Car Screen OS)*

 ## Features

-The key features of eZ-RUPI Application are:-
+The key features of CarConnect ecosystem are:-
-- 3 interfaces : Web, Mobile and Car Screen <br>
+- 3 interfaces : Admin Panel, Mobile and Car Screen <br>
   - Intuitive interfaces catering to different gadgets and enabling seamless interactions.
 - Auto-slot booking<br>
     - Secure your charging slot automatically when battery drains below a desired level.
 - Manual slot booking <br>